joselbr2099/t-ide/README.md

     os.execute("tmux run-shell -t 2 '" .. runn .. "' " )

+to get all the output in panel 2 of the main window this file is in

+    ~/.config/micro/plugins/mcompiler/mcompiler.lua

-to get all the output in panel 2 of the main window use the keybindings of tmux to move between the panels and or modify the panels to compile or run your code open command mode in micro (ctrl+e) and use commands:
+to compile or run your code open command mode in micro (ctrl+e) and use commands:

     runc   //run your code
     build  //build yourcode

-the output of the commands is shown in panel 2 (debug/info/output pane) to config build/run commands see "1:build-options" window
+the output of the commands is shown in panel 2 (debug/info/output pane) use the keybindings of tmux to move between the panels and or modify the panels

 ### Micro commands